-[Last updated November 6, 2023]
+[Last updated November 26, 2024]

 Tax preparation for seniors can be confusing and often difficult.
-After all, many seniors have several forms of income, such as Social Security, retirement account distributions, pensions, and investment income, just to name a few.
+After all, many seniors have several forms of income, such as Social Security benefits, retirement account distributions, pensions, and investment income, just to name a few.
 On top of that, navigating the filing process can be challenging.
 To alleviate some of your tax-related stress, we’ve compiled a list of things seniors can do to prepare for tax season.

-Unfortunately, this answer isn’t as clear as you’d think.
+Unfortunately, the answer to whether seniors need to file taxes isn’t as clear as you’d think.
 In short, it depends.
 As with anything tax-related, your circumstances are going to dictate whether or not you will have to file a tax return as a senior.

 If you have any tax-advantaged retirement accounts, such as a traditional 401(k) or individual retirement account (IRA), you may have to take a required minimum distribution (RMD).
 Typically, RMDs are only required once you turn 73, so these may not apply to you, but it’s important to be aware of this requirement.
 If you don’t take an RMD when you’re required to, the amount you were required to withdraw will be taxed at a rate of 25%.